J-Soft/BeBot/ReadMe.txt

 There is a settings module to handle configuration of most aspects and many modules for BeBot.
 Most notable is the Security module.
-To start configuring it send a tell to your bot with „!settings security“.
-For a list of modules whose settings are configurable by the new interface send a tell to your bot with „!settings“.
+To start configuring it send a tell to your bot with "!settings security".
+For a list of modules whose settings are configurable by the new interface send a tell to your bot with "!settings".

 ADDING AND REMOVING MODULES
 ===========================

-If you do not wish for certain modules to be used by a bot just put an underscore („_“) at the front of the name in the „modules“ directory.
+If you do not wish for certain modules to be used by a bot just put an underscore ("_") at the front of the name in the "modules" directory.
 There are several files already in the distribution that have been commented out in this way: Most notable is _ExampleModule.php which is a template to make your own modules.